asciphx/ThinkTs/README.md

 ### Features
 - [x] The default value of class class decorator is`/`+ entity class name, which can also be customized
-- [x] automatically scan controller directory and configure routes route
+- [x] Automatically scan controller directory and configure routes route
-- [x] automatically scan the entity directory and load it into Cache, which is equivalent to a container, which can avoid multiple instances of entity
+- [x] Automatically scan the entity directory and load it into Cache, which is equivalent to a container, which can avoid multiple instances of entity
-- [x] automatically generate the configuration route file for reference, which is under the routes directory
+- [x] Automatically generate the configuration route file for reference, which is under the routes directory
-- [x] automatic implementation of addition, deletion, modification and query
+- [x] Automatic implementation of addition, deletion, modification and query
-- [x] now add the basic controller and service layer.
+- [x] Now add the basic controller and service layer.
 The controller decorator can be customized to automatically add, delete, modify, query and pagination.
-- [x] the controller can now customize the name of the service class variable to be called.
+- [x] The controller can now customize the name of the service class variable to be called.
 - [x] In order to reduce memory overhead and instance calls, we have implemented the containerization of entity classes.
+- [x] Add parameter decorator, more convenient and beautiful, etc
 ## New version of custom JWT authentication description

 > The header request header now has two parameters, and the original JWT does not change.
 Now add a secret.
 Secret is now provided by the back end.
 The algorithm is in the cryptoUtil.ts in